QBladeOcean/QBladeOceanDocs/docs/source/src/theory/hydrodynamics/me/me.rst

 sub-elements.
 The lower two are fully submerged and one sub-element is partially submerged.
 The second option in :numref:`fig-me-kin-opt` (b) is using the wave elevation and kinematics at the inital position of the sub-element.
 This option allows a coherent theoretical assumption of small oscillations around a steady positon when Morison forces are used in conjuction with a linear potential flow model (see :doc:`../lpft/lpft`).
 The third option is using the wave elevation and kinematics at a low-passed position of the sub-element (:numref:`fig-me-kin-opt` (c)).
-This allows for an assumption of small oscillations around a steady state for an element that as drifted from its initial position due to e.g. an aerodynamic thurst or sea current forces.
+This allows for an assumption of small oscillations around a steady state for an element that as drifted from its initial position due to e.g. an aerodynamic thrust or sea current forces.

 .. footbibliography::